Stellrow/ItemSpawners/README.md

 -Allows every type of item in the game
 -Custom mechanics inside them,wich are stored!
--Self-unloading spawners once nobody is around -Upcomming API to ease other developers trying to work with it
+-Self-unloading spawners once nobody is around -Upcomming API to ease other developers trying to work with it.